Monday, February 10th, 2020

-We wish our second-grade families a wonderful and restful spring break!
-As always, please feel free to email me at firstname.lastname@example.org.
+Have a wonderful week!
+If there are any questions, please feel free to email me at firstname.lastname@example.org.

 Ms. Cleary and Second Grade Students